1 North Star

 Step 6 : The Marketing Phase

-When the book launches, we run pricing campaigns to spur initial sales for the first three days, during which we coordinate a review campaign to get early reviews for the book, write and send out a mass email campaign to your contacts, release the book through major email lists we have relationships with, promote the book on social media and social news sites, publish and promote an excerpt from the book, and release the earlier recorded podcast episode.
+When the book launches, we run a pricing campaign on Amazon to spur initial sales, during which we coordinate a review campaign to get early reviews for the book, write and send out a mass email campaign to your contacts, release the book through major email lists we have relationships with, promote the book on social media and social news sites, publish and promote an excerpt from the book, and release the earlier recorded podcast episode.

-The goal of this three-day period is to sell a burst of copies and finish the week with a baseline of reviews and media to continue building from, with the advice in your marketing plan and course, as you begin your life as an author.
+The goal of this first week is to finish the week with a baseline of reviews, readers and media attention to continue building from, with the advice in your marketing plan and course, as you begin your life as an author.